activatedgeek/blog/site/contents/math/res/fragments.md

 ---
-title: Fragments
+title: ML Fragments
-description: Raw unstructured thoughts
+description: Raw unstructured thoughts and ideas.
-menuLabel: Machine Learning
+date: Jul 05 2020, 15:48 -0700
+area: math
+cat: res
 ---

 These are just raw keywords which may eventually evolve into their own pages if I dive deep enough.
 For now they are just disconnected "fragments", interesting directions that I may want to pursue.